NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

     It's not only for the 3d editor used to build your levels, but it's your build system, and it's your programming language, it's your production pipeline, it's the DCC tools you use, all of that.

-The line between an engine and a game is indeed blurry.
 There are many open source engines, but not many open source high-grade games, which makes studying this topic particularly challenging, as multiple previous studies have highlighted.
 Engines by themselves are useless, and only serve as a base for the game.